-The Bank, as of Jun 30, 2019, does not have any such investments.
+The Bank, as of June 30, 2020, does not have any such investments.
 The bank has also not securitized any of its assets

 - Settlement Risk arises out of exposures on counterparties during the settlement of a deal when the Bank has performed its obligation in the contract and the counterparty is yet to perform its part (either delivery or payment).
 It is of transient nature; and may arise from counterparty default, operational problems, market liquidity constraints and other factors. - Pension obligation risk is the risk of a shortfall of pension funds available in the future to meet pension obligations for its eligible employees.
-The Bank provides for its pension liability which is a defined contribution scheme, for all its eligible employees.
+The Bank provides for its pension liability which is a defined contribution scheme, for all its eligible employees. - Model Risk is the potential for adverse consequences from decisions based on incorrect or misused model output and reports.
+The Enterprise Model Risk Policy ("EMRP") provides comprehensive guidance for understanding monitoring, and managing model risk at Bank of America.
+The EMRP is consistent with applicable rules and regulations, and establishes a framework of corporate responsibilities and standards for effectively managing model risk across the enterprise. - Risk of Under-estimation of Credit Risk under the Standardized Approach The use of standardized approach for calculating the Pillar 1 capital requirement in respect of credit risk is a conservative approach given the portfolio primarily consists of corporate customers with strong credit profiles and the credit risk in the portfolio is well managed by the credit risk management processes in place.